 This file defines a 2D geometry using primitives such as points and lines.
-It is read by the ElmerFront program and can be edited using a text editor.
+It is read by the now obsolete ElmerFront program.

 '''

 Elmer mesh generator input file .mif

 '''

 This is the file that Mesh2D uses to create Delaunay triangulations.
 It is usually written by ElmerFront but it may easily be modified using an editor.